Diffuser-augmented wind turbine: Multi-rotor design

 Other designs are very similar to a diffuser but consist of multiple rotors within it to capture more electrical energy from the wind.
 One way to generate more energy would be to increase the rotor area, which can be done in two ways.
 One way is to increase the diameter of a single rotor, though this causes unfavorable gains in mass.
 Another way is to increase the number of rotors per turbine, which does not cause undesirable increases in weight.
 Systems with up to 45 rotors in one turbine have been tested, and no negative interference has been found between the rotors.

 Results

 Turbines equipped with a diffuser-shaped shroud and a broad exit ring generate 2–5 times more power than bare wind turbines for any given wind speed or turbine diameter.
-Further analysis concludes that the Betz's limit can be exceeded if the wind turbine were to be equipped with a diffuser.
+Further analysis concludes that the Betz's limit can be exceeded if the wind turbine is to be equipped with a diffuser.
 For multi-rotor turbines equipped with a diffuser, the power augmentation is smaller, but still favorable at around 5%–9% increase.